How to Apply for the Spain Digital Nomad Visa

 Get a sim card in Spain?

-For people staying a shorter period in Spain, the most convenient way to get a Spanish number is to buy a prepaid sim card with a 30-day package or pay-as-you-go option.
+For people staying a shorter period in Spain, the most convenient way to get a Spanish number's to buy a prepaid SIM card with a 30-day package or pay-as-you-go option.
 You don’t have to deal with lots of paperwork or sign a contract.
 You can buy them from supermarkets, kiosks or websites.

 Alternatively, you can sign a contract with big mobile carriers in Spain such as Movistar, Orange, and Vodafone.
 To sign a contract with a mobile phone operator, you’ll need: